ADA-research/Sparkle/Examples/parallel_portfolio_quality.md

 If needed solvers can also include additional files or scripts in their directory, but try to keep additional files to a minimum as it speeds up copying.
 Use the `--solver-variations` option to set the default number of solver variations of a solver which will be used when a portfolio is constructed.
 E.g. `--solver-variations 5`

-`Commands/add_solver.py --run-solver-later --deterministic 0 Examples/Resources/CCAG/Solvers/FastCA/`
+`Commands/add_solver.py --deterministic 0 Examples/Resources/CCAG/Solvers/FastCA/`
-`Commands/add_solver.py --run-solver-later --deterministic 0 Examples/Resources/CCAG/Solvers/TCA/`
+`Commands/add_solver.py --deterministic 0 Examples/Resources/CCAG/Solvers/TCA/`

 ## Construct the portfolio
 The construction of the portfolio uses all the added solvers in the Solver/ directory and keeps in mind the `--overwrite` setting.